 In The Signature of Jesus, Manning gives this quote from the mystic Catholic priest William Shannon and the Catholic Buddhist Thomas Merton:

 “During a conference on contemplative prayer, the question was put to Thomas Merton: ‘How can we best help people to attain union with God?’
 His answer was very clear: WE MUST TELL THEM THAT THEY ARE ALREADY UNITED WITH GOD.
 CONTEMPLATIVE PRAYER IS NOTHING OTHER THAN COMING INTO CONSCIOUSNESS OF WHAT IS ALREADY THERE” (p.
 218).

 Merton was a Trappist monk who promoted the integration of Zen Buddhism and Christianity.
-The titles of some of his books are “Zen and the Birds of the Appetite” and “Mystics and the Zen Masters.”
+The titles of his books include “Zen and the Birds of the Appetite” and “Mystics and the Zen Masters.”
+Merton was a universalist.

 “This is a typical patriarchal notion of God.
 He is the God of Noah who sees people deep in sin, repents that He made them and resolves to destroy them.
 He is the God of the desert who sends snakes to bite His people because they murmured against Him.
 He is the God of David who practically decimates a people. ...
 He is the God who exacts the last drop of blood from His Son, so that His just anger, evoked by sin, may be appeased.
 This God whose moods alternate between graciousness and fierce anger.
 THIS GOD DOES NOT EXIST” (William Shannon, Silence on Fire, pp. 109, 110).